 Here is a plugin – Force Strong Passwords that forces the user to use strong and difficult passwords.
 This plugin is very useful for multi-author blogs.

 13. Disable Directory Indexing and Browsing

 Directory browsing is used by hackers.
 Through this hackers try to find out the location of files in your site and what is the weakness in it.
 Then try to hack the site.

-Some WordPress folders, such as wp-content, wp-include contain with sensitive data.
+Some WordPress folders, such as wp-content, wp-include contain sensitive data.
 Which can be easily seen by directory browsing.
 The WordPress website’s themes, plugins and media uploads are stored in the wp-content folder.
 Anyone can access this content or data and hack the site.

 If you do not disable directory browsing, it is like giving an open invitation to hackers.

 That’s why it is highly recommended that you turn off directory indexing and browsing.
 You have to do a simple job to stop the directory browsing. just add the following line in your .htaccess file.